flaviosilveira/notes/JavaScript/Advanced Topics.md

 Async was introduced in JavaScript ES8.
 An easy way to work with Promises.

+Await is only used with an async function

 ## Event Loop

 Definition: Has one simple job.
 Monitor the call stack and the call back Queue.